Craig Campbell (singer)

 Craig Campbell (born February 10, 1979) is an American country music singer.
 He signed to Bigger Picture Music Group and has released two albums: Craig Campbell (2011) and Never Regret (2013).
-He has had eight singles on the country chart.
+He has had eight singles on the country charts.

 Biography

 Early years

-Craig Campbell was born in Lyons, Georgia.
+Craig Campbell was born in Lyons, Georgia southeast of Macon.
 He grew up as one of five children in a blended family.
 His parents divorced when he was young, leaving his oldest sister—11 years his elder—to take care of the siblings while his mom worked many jobs.
-His mother married his stepfather when Craig was 7.
+His mother married his stepfather when Craig was seven.
 He saw his biological father every other weekend until his dad died when he was 11.
 He played piano at his mother's church from age 10 to 18, and formed a band called Out of the Blue as a teenager.
 He also won contests sponsored by True Value Hardware at 15 and at 18.

 2010–2014: Craig Campbell and Never Regret

-In 2002, Craig Campbell moved to Nashville, Tennessee, where he found several musician jobs.
+In 2002, Craig Campbell moved to Nashville and found several musician jobs there.
 He also recorded demos and began writing songs after fellow singer Luke Bryan persuaded him.
-Campbell also gained a gig playing in Tracy Byrd's road band.
+Campbell also played in Tracy Byrd's road band.

 Campbell signed to Bigger Picture Music Group and released his debut single, "Family Man", on July 26, 2010.
 It was included on an extended play titled Five Spot and on his self-titled debut album, which was released on April 5, 2011.
 "Family Man" reached the Top 20 of the Billboard Hot Country Songs chart with a peak of number 14 in April 2011.
 The album's second single, "Fish", released to country radio in June 2011, and reached number 23 in October 2011.
 "When I Get It" peaked at 38 in early 2012.

 Campbell released his fourth single, "Outta My Head", in late 2012.
 The song was included on a second extended play of the same name and also appears on his second studio album, Never Regret, released on May 7, 2013.
 The album's second single, "Keep Them Kisses Comin'", was released to country radio on December 2, 2013, and would become his biggest hit.
 In May 2014, it was announced that Bigger Picture would be closing.
 Campbell was the label's most commercially successful artist.
 Despite the label's closure, Campbell called radio stations and asked them to continue playing the song, resulting in it staying on the charts six weeks after the label's closure in addition to reaching the top 10.